 The current New Jersey medicolegal death investigation system was established in 1967 by The State Medical Examiner Act of 1967 (N.J.S.A.
 52:17b-78 et. seq.), which created the Office of the State Medical Examiner (OSME).
 This agency has hereafter been renamed the Office of the Chief State Medical Examiner (OCSME).
-With this legislation, "county physicians" were replaced by "county medical examiners" (Essex County was the only county that had a County Medical Examiner prior to this time).
+With this legislation, "county physicians" were replaced by "county medical examiners".

 On September 1, 2018, the Revised Medical Examiner Act (Act) became effective.
 The Act had the primary effect of removing OCSME from under the direction of the Division of Criminal Justice and placing the office in-but-not-of the Department of Health.
-This necessary change allows OCSME to take independent action to improve the medical examiner system in New Jersey.
+The OCSME is continuing to increase its staff with the vision of one day taking independent action to improve the medical examiner system in New Jersey.

 The main role of the OCSME is to provide administrative oversight of all medical examiner offices in the State of New Jersey.
-In 2018 there were 10 Medical Examiner Offices that conducted medicolegal death investigations in New Jersey.
+In 2019, there were 10 Medical Examiner Offices that conducted medicolegal death investigations in New Jersey.
 The OCSME operates the Northern Regional Medical Examiner Office (NRMEO) located in Newark, which provides death investigation services to four counties (Essex, Hudson, Passaic, and Somerset), and the Southern Regional Medical Examiner Office (SRMEO) in Woodbine which covers three counties (Atlantic, Cape May, and Cumberland).
 The counties of Camden, Gloucester, and Salem conduct death investigations out of a single office, as do the counties of Monmouth, Mercer, and Middlesex and the counties of Morris, Sussex, and Warren.
 The counties of Bergen, Burlington, Hunterdon, Ocean, and Union only conduct death investigations for deaths occurring within their respective jurisdiction.